michaeldmoore/michaeldmoore-multistat-panel/C:\grafana-5.3.4\data\plugins\michaeldmoore-multistat-panel.zip/README.md.md

 The Layouts tab defines the basic settings that control how the data is arranged on the panel.
 The Horizontal checkbox switches the bar orientation from vertical to horizontal.
 As the chart(s) rotate, the axis and labels rotate with them - hence the use of neutral terms for the axis as 'High' and 'Low' rather than 'Left', 'Right', 'Top' or 'Bottom'

-**Label Margin** sets the area reserved for the labels can be set according to the length of the labels - or left blank, leaving the panel to calculate a reasonable value based on the actual data, orientation and chosen font size etc.   **Angle** controls the rotation angle for the label text, which can help preserve screen real-estate - particularly when long labels are present.
-Note - it is difficult to predetermine the best point to rotate the text around so this can sometimes around which the text is rotated can sometimes
+**Label Margin** sets the area reserved for the labels can be set according to the length of the labels - or left blank, leaving the panel to calculate a reasonable value based on the actual data, orientation and chosen font size etc.   **Angle** controls the rotation angle for the label text, which can help preserve screen real-estate - particularly when long labels are present.  *Note - it is quite difficult to predetermine the best point to rotate the text around so this can sometimes create a confusing chart.
+More work in future releases should improve this feature.
+Still, if it helps in any specific case, feel free to use it.*

 A group col setting can be used to define a field that displays multiple sets, or groups, of elements.
 In this demo case, we're grouping on the 'region' field, which takes on 5 different values (East, West, North, South and Central).